-Be it cutting edge innovations in healthcare or improving predictive analysis across different businesses, AI and machine learning have become the catalysts driving transformation across industries.
-Travel industry has followed the suit and is not much far behind when it comes to the adoption of these emerging technologies.
-From recommendation, to forecasting, to personalised assistance, AI has seen varied applications in travel industry and its ancillaries.
+Be it cutting-edge innovations in healthcare or improving predictive analysis across different businesses, AI and machine learning have become the catalysts driving transformation across industries.
+The travel industry has followed the suit and is not much far behind when it comes to the adoption of these emerging technologies.
+From recommendation to forecasting, to personalized assistance, AI has seen varied applications in the travel industry and its ancillaries.

 AIM lists down few uses cases where artificial intelligence has been used in the travel industry.

 Customised recommendation of services and products have become the norm for delivering a personalized customer experience.
 Right from companies like LinkedIn using machine learning algorithms to provide job recommendations to Netflix adopting it for better user engagement, AI has become the key in recommendation systems.

 Online travel agencies have made use of AI and ML to bring an effective use of recommendation mechanism to deliver a good user experience over avenues like holiday packages, car rentals, hotels, and cruise lines, among others.
 For instance, Google Flights is using it to recommend ideal flights and fares based on comparisons between numerous third-party service providers.
 It also has several customer-friendly features such as ‘Date Tips’ that suggests cheaper airports and travel times depending on the customer’s destination.